AdobeDocs/commerce-merchant-services.en/help/live-search/rules.md

 ## Order of precedence with multiple rules

 Only one rule is applied to a search term at any one time.
 If multiple rules are found to be applicable to a search phrase, then all these rules are applied.
-If there is a collision between two rules---`rule 1` that boosts sku1 but `rule 2` hides the same sku---then the most recently applied rule (`rule 2`) will take precedence.
+If there is a collision between two rules---`rule 1` that boosts sku1 but `rule 2` hides the same SKU---then the most recently applied rule (`rule 2`) takes precedence.

-* Rules are orderd by the "Last Modified" timestamp.
+* Rules are ordered by the "Last Modified" timestamp.
 The most recently modified rule is applied first, and older rules after that, in timestamp order.
-* The `query is` condition will take precedence over other conditions.
-If a newer rule contains a `query contains` condition, but an older rule has a `query is` condition, the `query is` rule will be applied.
+* The `query is` condition takes precedence over other conditions.
+If a newer rule contains a `query contains` condition, but an older rule has a `query is` condition, the `query is` rule is applied.

 ### Storefront requests

-If an active rule containing a `query is` condition matches the search phrase, it will be applied.
-If there are multiple matching rules with a `query is` condition, the most recently updated active rule will be applied.
+If an active rule containing a `query is` condition matches the search phrase, it is applied.
+If there are multiple matching rules with a `query is` condition, the most recently updated active rule is applied.
-Otherwise, the most recently updated active rule will be applied.
+Otherwise, the most recently updated active rule is applied.

 ### Preview requests

 Request made in the Admin work slightly differently.
 When previewing in the Admin, all rules are applied, including those expired and scheduled.

-* If rule being previewed has a `query is` condition, it will be applied.
+* If rule being previewed has a `query is` condition, it is applied.
-* If rule being previewed does not have a `query is` condition, and a subsequent active, matching rule with a `query is` condition is found, the `query is` rule will be applied.
+* If rule being previewed does not have a `query is` condition, and a subsequent active, matching rule with a `query is` condition is found, the `query is` rule is applied.
-* If rule being previewed does not have a `query is` condition, and no other rule with a `query is` condition is found, then the rule being previewed will be applied.
+* If rule being previewed does not have a `query is` condition, and no other rule with a `query is` condition is found, then the rule being previewed is applied.

 ## Category rules and category product assignments